nkiraly/koadstation/README.md

 # koadstation

-koadstation is a collection of development environments, stable servers, and frankensteins that I use in my systems engineering on a regular basis.
+koadstation is a collection of development environments, and servers that I use in my systems engineering on a regular basis.
 I hope that these provisioning tools benefit you in your software engineering adventures.

 # stations